Ddddddadcbw/ddad/README.md

 		createSettings(Window)
 	end)

-	if not success then warn('Rayfield had an issue creating settings.') end
+	if not success then warn('Whale Hub had an issue creating settings.') end

 	return Window
 end